nicnolen/just-tech-news/README.md

 4. On the homepage, you can click on the comments button under a post to add a comment or upvote to a post.

 5. If you wish to create a new post, click on the dashboard button to the left of the logout button at the top of the screen to be navigated to your dashboard where you can create a new post, or view your existing posts.

+## Tests

+To run tests, type the command `npm run test` in the command line

 ## License